Skip to content

 Pair With Pemaquid Point

-Pemaquid Point Lighthouse is a 10-minute drive from the beach.
-The lighthouse park has dramatic granite ledges, crashing surf, and some of the best coastal scenery on the Midcoast.
+Pemaquid Point Lighthouse is a 10-minute drive from the beach, with dramatic granite ledges, crashing surf, and some of the best coastal scenery on the Midcoast.
 Visit the lighthouse when you first arrive (it opens at 9 AM), then head to the beach for the afternoon.
-Two very different coastal experiences in one day.

 Facilities